ivanbgd/Heap-Data-Structure/README.md

 # Heap-Data-Structure
-The Heap data structure, in Python and C++, with the Heap Sort algorithm
+The Heap data structure in Python, with the Heap Sort algorithm

 Heaps are Complete Binary Trees.